Everything Everywhere All at Once: Theatrical

-The world premiere was at the South by Southwest film festival on March 11, 2022.
+The world premiere was at the 2022 South by Southwest Film Festival on March 11.
 Its limited release in theaters was on March 25, 2022, and its nationwide release was on April 8, in the United States by A24.
 On March 30, 2022, the film was released in select IMAX theaters in the U.S. for one night only.
 Due to its popularity, the film returned to select IMAX theaters for one week starting on April 29, 2022.
 The film was not released in most parts of the Middle East, including Saudi Arabia and Kuwait, due to censorship of LGBT issues in those countries.
 The film was released in the United Kingdom on May 13, 2022.
 The film was re-released in U.S. theaters on July 29, 2022, unchanged but adding an introduction by Daniels and eight minutes of outtakes after the credits.
 It was re-released again in U.S. theaters on January 27, 2023, on 1,400 screens to celebrate its Oscar nominations.

 The movie release had different titles depending on locale.
-Chinese audiences approved of a Taiwanese title with a double meaning, 妈的多重宇宙 which translates alternatively to either 'Mother's Multiverse' or 'Fucking Multiverse' with the tagline 比媽佛更媽佛 ('Even More Marvel than Marvel').
-In mainland China, the film used 瞬息全宇宙 ('In an Instant, the Entire Universe'), while in Hong Kong it used 奇異女俠玩救宇宙 ('Weird Woman Warrior Fucks Around and Saves the Universe').
+Chinese audiences approved of the Taiwanese title 妈的多重宇宙, a double entendre which translates to either 'Mother's Multiverse' or Fucking Multiverse'.
+The Taiwanese release additionally had the tagline 比媽佛更媽佛 (lit.
+'Even More Marvel than Marvel).
 Taiwanese audiences disapproved of subtitles during the release for "over-translating" the movie.
+In mainland China, the film released under 瞬息全宇宙 (lit.
+'The Entire Universe In An Instant'), while in Hong Kong it released under 奇異女俠玩救宇宙 (lit.
+'Weird Warrior Woman Fucks Around And Saves The Universe').

+Notably, the Singaporean release took the title 天马行空 (lit. 'horse flying in the sky'), which is the title depicted on the film's promotional poster and its ending title card.
+The phrase is a Chinese idiom which Kwan translates as "describing things that are unimaginable and fantastical, containing an unconstrained creativity".
+The calligraphy of the phrase projected on the ending title card was done by Kwan's late uncle Chiang Tao Pin.